|Nutrition Facts (per serving)|

 Slice the peppers into whatever size and shape works best for your needs: thick strips, skinny strips, rings, quarters, or dice.

-Rinse the peppers again.
-Drain and dry, then place them on top of paper towels or a clean kitchen towel.
+Pat the pepper strips dry with paper towels or a clean kitchen towel.
 The drier the peppers are, the less likely they are to suffer from freezer burn.

 Spread the pepper pieces out on a baking sheet in a single layer and freeze them for at least 12 hours.
 This will keep the peppers from freezing together in clumps.